-Tbills could equally be called “cash” but are very different than paper money stuffed under the mattress.
-Because of the direct backing of the government they are considered the single safest way to hold cash.
-And counter to “common knowledge” that is actually quite wrong, properly invested cash is an extremely effective inflation hedge.
+When discussing portfolio construction, “Cash” is very different than paper money stuffed under the mattress.
+The asset code is BIL because cash tracks very short duration government treasury bills.
+Thanks to the direct backing of the government they are considered the single safest way to hold cash, and historically speaking the return on cash is a lot more dynamic than you may think.
+In fact, counter to “common knowledge” that is actually quite wrong, properly invested cash is an extremely effective inflation hedge.

 The data here tracks government treasury bonds with the lowest default risk and uses the annualized 3-month Tbill rate of the country in question.